 Why College Students Should Start Boxing

-Mr. James Baxter provides five reasons for college students to start boxing without sacrificing academic performance and final grades.
+Mr. James Baxter provides five reasons college students should start boxing without sacrificing academic performance and final grades.

-College students have tons of opportunities to take part in after-class activities.
-This is the best time to engage in as many activities as possible because who knows where a student could find his or her passion.
-Among life-changing experiences popular in the western student community, I would like to highlight boxing classes.
+College students have many opportunities to take part in after-class activities.
+It is the best time to engage in as many activities as possible because who knows where a student could find his or her passion?
+Among the life-changing experiences popular in the Western student community, I would like to highlight boxing classes.

-Among professional boxers, there are several who started boxing during their student years like Lennox Lewis, Deontay Wilder, and John Sullivan.
+Several professional boxers like Lennox Lewis, Deontay Wilder, and John Sullivan started boxing during their student years.
 Of course, you may not end up as a boxing superstar, yet this kind of activity deserves your attention, especially if you admire the challenge.
-Hiring an essay writer to do all the paper workload is not what everyone used to do, but you would likely think about that when academic tasks are overweight to the training schedule.
+Hiring an essay writer to handle the entire paper workload is not what everyone used to do, but you would likely think about that when academic tasks are overweight in the training schedule.

-Finding new social ties might be quite challenging for the students who have recently moved to another town and changed the social environment entirely.
-The boxing club at college might be a fantastic spot to start your social life and find people who have similar interests.
-Of course, you are risking being tied up to the specific people who are boxing with you and not anyone else outside.
+Finding new social ties might be challenging for students who have recently moved to another town and changed the social environment entirely.
+The boxing club at college might be a fantastic spot to start your social life and find people with similar interests.
+Of course, you risk being tied up to the specific people who are boxing with you and not anyone else outside.
 There is also a certain level of stereotypes around students who go boxing, and people think that they are starting fights at parties and so on.

-However, I encourage you not to be misled by the stereotypes; boxing is excellent when it comes to socializing.
-And the funniest part is that gender does not matter anymore, boxing becomes popular among girls too.
-That means that you can satisfy your every social need, from meeting a spring break buddy to even finding a girlfriend, but do not get too soft because she might knock you out in the second round.
+However, I encourage you not to be misled by the stereotypes; boxing is excellent for socializing.
+The funniest part is that gender does not matter anymore; boxing has become popular among girls, too.
+That means you can satisfy your every social need, from meeting a spring break buddy to finding a girlfriend, but do not get too soft because she might knock you out in the second round.

-Even more, when the next big party on campus happens, you will not stay a social outcast and find people to visit it together.
+Even more, when the next big party on campus happens, you will not stay a social outcast; you will find people to visit it together.

 Mental and Physical States Will Be Improved

-Starting boxing is about physical strength, agility, and putting your mind’s chemistry together when you enter the next round.
-College boxing affects almost every aspect of your body responsible for the sense of well-being.
+Starting boxing is about physical strength, agility, and combining your mind's chemistry when you enter the next round.
+College boxing affects almost every aspect of your body, which is responsible for your sense of well-being.
 Among the benefits that you are likely going to experience:

-• The overall strength of your muscles will be increased.
-During boxing, all body muscles are affected, from the legs to the upper body, meaning that you will not have to visit the gym separately.
+- Your overall muscle strength will increase.
+Boxing affects all body muscles, from the legs to the upper body, meaning that you will not have to visit the gym separately.

-• The overall strength of your muscles will be increased.
-During boxing, all body muscles are affected, from the legs to the upper body, meaning that you will not have to visit the gym separately.
+- Your overall muscle strength will increase.
+Boxing affects all body muscles, from the legs to the upper body, meaning that you will not have to visit the gym separately.

-• Increased confidence and overall self-esteem.
-Boxing stimulates the production of stress hormones that leads to a stable mental state.
+- Increased confidence and overall self-esteem.
+Boxing stimulates the production of stress hormones that lead to a stable mental state.

 As you can see, boxing is an activity that boosts your body and mind at the same time.
-It will not only improve your daily state but will also allow you to concentrate on academic tasks for longer periods.
-Such a complex activity as boxing will not be a barrier to better grades at your college at all.
+It will improve your daily state and allow you to concentrate on academic tasks for extended periods.
+Such a complex activity like boxing will not hinder better grades at your college.

-You will Be Able to Protect Yourself and People You Love
+You will Be Able to Protect Yourself and the People You Love

 Is boxing good at self-defence?
 The answer is yes if only being used for defending yourself or people around from a threat like a robbery or assault from several people.
-The thing is, boxers have a higher chance to deliver an instant knock-out to an offender compared to other martial arts.
-In case someone attacks you, the best option would be to disable the attacker's combat qualities by an instant hit.
+The thing is, boxers have a higher chance of delivering an instant knock-out to an offender compared to other martial arts.
+If someone attacks you, the best option would be to disable the attacker's combat qualities with an instant hit.

-It means that even if a cold weapon is used against you, the possibility of levelling the stakes is there for you and people who could hang out alongside you.
+It means that even if a cold weapon is used against you, levelling the stakes is possible for you and people who could hang out alongside you.
 Even more, when an advantage is not on your side, say several individuals could be attacking you, defensive moves from boxing could help you reduce the damage.
 Being a better punch-dodger is always a good opportunity to keep all the ribs intact.

 You Learn What Self-Discipline Is